ssj4maiko/reddit2discord/README.md

 Colors and messages are all in code, so if you want to change something, right now, you will have to change the code.
 If you don't mind the way messages are made, just changing the colors is easy.

 In `src/flair-colors.ts`, there are 2 arrays, one of flairs, and another of colors.
-If you don't know programming, just keep in mind how it's done, and don't forget the commas <,>.
+If you don't know programming, just keep in mind how it's formatted, and don't forget the commas <,>.

 The array of colors is done with integer numbers instead of the usual Hexcode, or RGB values.
 I see no common sense in how that works right now, so to find new colors, well, good luck.